Victim blaming: Ideal victim

+According to Christie's theory, there are five main attributes to determine whether a victim would be seen by the public as ideal.
+The first is weakness, seen through being sick, old, or very young.
+Helplessness is a synonym of weakness, which explains why society would deem weak groups as easier to support as being ideal victims.
+Second, Christie identifies that a victim who is engaging in behaviors understood as socially acceptable or socially praised is ideal.
+With his example of an elderly woman caring for her sick sister, the woman's behavior of caring for someone sick is socially praised, further determining her as an ideal victim.
+Third is the lack of environmental factors.
+When reexamining Christie's elderly woman example, she was walking in broad daylight.
+Studies have shown that attacks on women over 18 occur more frequently at night, peaking at 11pm, so being attacked during the day as an elderly woman would remove the factor of night-time attacks and further present the woman as an ideal victim.
+The other two factors pertain to the attacker, with Christie stating that an attacker who is "big and bad" and has no relation to the victim further results in society seeing the victim as the ideal type of victim to rally behind and support.

 In addition to an ideal victim, there must be an ideal perpetrator for a crime to be considered ideal.
-The ideal attacker does not know their victim and is a completely non-sympathetic figure- one who is considered sub-human, an individual lacking morals.
+The ideal attacker does not know their victim and is a completely non-sympathetic figure—one who is considered sub-human, an individual lacking morals.
 An attacker that knows their victim is not considered an ideal attacker, nor is someone who seems morally ordinary.
 Cases of intimate partner violence are not considered ideal because the victim knows their attacker.
 Husbands and wives are not ideal victims or perpetrators because they are intimately familiar with each other.

-The problems with simplistically treating victims and offenders as ideal is highlighted in crimes involving battered woman syndrome.